-- Friendly Fraud - While it's not so friendly, "friendly fraud" refers to a seemingly satisfied customer requesting a chargeback from their bank.
-This can occur when a customer does not recognize or remember a charge that appears on their statement, a purchase is made by a family member rather than the primary cardholder or a customer turns to their bank for a chargeback due to dissatisfaction with a product or service, rather than reporting back to the merchant.
+Contrary to its name, a "friendly fraud" refers to a seemingly satisfied customer requesting a chargeback from their bank.
+This occurs when a customer does not recognize or remember a charge on their statement.
+It can be a purchase made by a family member rather than the primary cardholder or a customer turning to their bank due to dissatisfaction with a product or service rather than reporting back to the merchant.

-- Criminal Fraud - Chargebacks categorized as criminal fraud refer to charges not authorized by the primary cardholder, such as in cases of card or identity theft.
-A criminal makes a purchase with a stolen card or credit card information, and the legitimate cardholder files a claim for a chargeback.
+Chargebacks categorized as criminal fraud refer to charges not authorized by the primary cardholder, such as in card or identity theft cases.
+A criminal purchases with a stolen card or credit card information, and the legitimate cardholder files a claim for a chargeback.

 2. Determine Your Response

 After receiving a chargeback notification and understanding its reason, prepare your response.
 In some cases, such as a merchant error, you may choose not to respond.
 You will lose the amount charged and rendered goods or services.